lone17/knowledge/content/Adaptive KV cache pruning with selective features.md

 	  At each of these transformations, there will be a direction that won't be scaled, what does this direction represent ? #question
 	- the attention matrix A is already a Markov Matrix so it's suitable
 	- other matrices could also be considered if every row or every column sum to 1 (or approximately).
-		- it's might be true as we discussed from [[Angluar Steering]] that all Attn and MLP layers take as inputs fixed-norm vectors due to the use of [[LayerNorm]].
+		- it's might be true as we discussed from [[Angular Steering]] that all Attn and MLP layers take as inputs fixed-norm vectors due to the use of [[LayerNorm]].
 *(visualization of self attention for reference while thinking)*
 ![[self-attention-visualization.jpg]]